rock-n-code/swift-libs/README.md

 # SwiftLibs

-This package contains the core building blocks that we, [Röck+Cöde](https://rock-n-code.com), usually use to build any kind of application written in the [Swift programming language](https://www.swift.org/documentation/).
+This package contains the core building blocks that we, [Röck+Cöde](https://rock-n-code.com), usually use to build our libraries and application written in the [Swift programming language](https://www.swift.org/documentation/).

 ## Libraries

-This package contains several libraries which a developer can also use in their own codebase, and these libraries are grouped by a certain concern or purpose.
+This package contains several libraries which can be imported, and these libraries are grouped by a certain concern, feature or purpose.

 To provide further details about the libraries included in this package:
 * `Communications`: protocols, enumerations and a ready-to-use mock url class to build remote API services;